airbytehq/airbyte/airbyte-integrations/connectors/source-activecampaign/bootstrap.md

 sales automation, and CRM software.

 [Authentication](https://developers.activecampaign.com/reference/authentication)
-is handled via a regular `Authorization` HTTP header which can be found in the UI.
+is handled via a regular `Authorization` HTTP header.

 Account username is used as part of API [base URL](https://developers.activecampaign.com/reference/url).

 See the [official documentation](https://developers.activecampaign.com/reference/overview) for details on how the API works.